C# PDF generation quick start guide

 Let's develop a simple application that shows common building blocks in action.
 The app will use the approach mentioned above.

 I put the complete application code in our Docotic.Pdf sample code repository.
-The code for this step is in HelloWorld class of the example app.
+The code for this step is in the HelloWorld class of the example app.

 public void CreatePdf()